Learn everything you need to know about bodies and components in Fusion 360! Assemble, build, and capture motion properly!

 Copy/paste behavior | Changes to a copied body do not affect the original body | Changes to a copied component can affect the original component |

-Another thing to make a note of is how components are named in the Browser.
+Another thing to note is how components are named in the Browser.
 When you copy and paste a component with the standard Paste command, these two components are linked together.
 Make a change to one, and it will change the other.

 The number/semicolon structure can identify these connected components after their name.
 For example, Pulley 1:2 is the 2nd instance of the 1st pulley, which is Pulley 1:1.